Community economic development: CED in the US

-In the late 19th century reformers discovered less than desirable areas of the country where communities were overcrowded, unhealthy, poor and centered near factories, docks and various other places of employment.
-In the early twentieth century during the Progressive Era reformers began making connections between the condition of communities and "social ills" such as crime and poverty and ways to improve upon them.
+In the late 19th century, reformers discovered less-than-desirable areas of the country where communities were overcrowded, unhealthy, poor, and located near factories, docks, and other places of employment.
+In the early twentieth century during the Progressive Era, reformers began making connections between the condition of communities and "social ills" such as crime and poverty and proposing ways to improve upon them.
 The Progressive agenda of political, social, and physical reform swept the nation and led to comprehensive antipoverty strategies, embodied by New Deal programs and other grants in the 1930s.
-Policies during this time were top-down and citizens being affected had very little input to the changes being made.
+Policies during this time were top-down, and citizens affected by them had very little input into the changes being made.
 Once communities began to be revitalized, segregation policy followed to determine who was allowed to live where.
-Housing policy and real estate practices stifled upward mobility for non-whites and their communities developed with unique characteristics and problems as a result.
-These actions shaped communities until the 1960s, when President LBJ signed into law many anti-discriminatory laws such as the Civil Rights Act of 1964 and also declared a war on poverty which brought renewal and upward mobility for many people.
-More loan programs, grants and fair housing policies were implemented throughout the 60's and 70's but still failed to be non-discriminatory on the basis of race in some cases thus shaping communities in a particular fashion.
-Social investment gained momentum once again in the 80's and 90's bringing change to communities across America.
-Municipal governments become more representative of the communities they serve and the public is more involved and can interact with bureaucracies and elected officials with greater ease.
+Housing policy and real estate practices stifled upward mobility for non-whites, and their communities developed with unique characteristics and problems as a result.
+These actions shaped communities until the 1960s, when President LBJ signed into law many anti-discriminatory laws, such as the Civil Rights Act of 1964, and declared a war on poverty, which brought renewal and upward mobility for many people.
+More loan programs, grants, and fair housing policies were implemented throughout the 1960s and 1970s but still failed to be non-discriminatory on the basis of race in some cases thus shaping communities in a particular fashion.
+Social investment gained momentum once again in the 1980s and 1990s, bringing change to communities across America.
+Municipal governments become more representative of the communities they serve, and the public is more involved and can interact with bureaucracies and elected officials with greater ease.
 Many initiatives existed at this time to renew inner cities and rural areas while also tackling social issues such as eradicating drugs and improving education.
-The modern day CED movement is focused on renewing urban and rural communities.
+The modern-day CED movement is focused on renewing urban and rural communities.
 Social justice is a key component to policy and conversation about changes to be made.
 Citizens are engaged with bureaucracies and their elected officials through a variety of mediums such as social media.
 Input from the people has gained more value due to increased demands for transparency.